corda/CSDE-cordapp-template-kotlin/README.md

 To find out how to use the CSDE please refer to the getting started section in the Corda 5 Beta 1.1 documentation at https://docs.r3.com/

+(Note, to use the CSDE you must have installed the Corda Cli, make sure the version matches the version of Corda)